-In consideration of the Hearst Power Distribution Company Ltd. (Hearst Power) agreeing to allow you to connect your 10 kW name-plate rated capacity or smaller generation facility to the Hearst Power's distribution system, you hereby agree to the following terms and conditions.
+In consideration of HEARST Power Distribution Co.
+Ltd. (Hearst Power) agreeing to allow you to connect your 10 kW name-plate rated capacity or smaller generation facility to Hearst Power's distribution system, you hereby agree to the following terms and conditions.